yhoriuchi/projoint/README.md

 * Follow the <a href="https://yhoriuchi.github.io/projoint/articles/analyze.html" target="_blank">step-by-step guide</a> to learn how to:
   * Estimate and correct marginal means (MMs) or average marginal component effects (AMCEs), including predicting IRR if necessary.
   * Visualize the marginal means (MMs) or average marginal component effects (AMCEs).
-  * Estimate under-investigated quantities of interest and compare subgroups using choice-level analysis.

 </details>